 "I feel more confident and have better self-esteem"

 "I didn't realise it would be so easy, in such a short time"

 "I'm a more measured parent"

-The next programme will begin in September 2017 dates are to be arranged, if you would like further information please speak to Carolyn Trueman or Angela Hibbert in Valley Road School or telephone 5537750
+The next programme will begin beginning Monday 1st October 2018 in the school training room 9:15 a.m. - 11:15 a.m., if you would like further information please speak to Carolyn Trueman or Angela Hibbert in Valley Road School or telephone 5002999

 Women's Peer Support Group.